maxpolun/maxpolun.github.io/_posts/2012-10-16-a_javascript_dependency_injection_framework_in_under_20_lines_of_code.markdown

 {% endhighlight %}

 That looks pretty clean, right?
 You could even use the sort of magic angular uses and get dependencies by the function input names.

+If you want to do this in production, I'd use a more battle tested framework, though.
+On the client side, I can't recommend [Angular](http://angularjs.org/) enough, however the server-side picture is much less clear.
+I've looked at a few modules, and I like [dough](https://npmjs.org/package/dough) the most.
+Look around npm, there are plenty of choices.

+Use some DI framework, though.
+It makes testing much easier and faster, which means you'll run your tests more often.